perevalovds/ofxKuKinectV2/README.md

 ofxKuKinectV2
 =============

-An Kuflex's addon for the Kinect V2 sensor.
+An Kuflex's openFrameworks addon for the Kinect V2 sensor.
 It's fork of original ofxKinectV2 addon https://github.com/ofTheo/ofxKinectV2 by Theo Watson, which is based on the excellent work by the https://github.com/OpenKinect/libfreenect2 team (@JoshBlake @floe and @christiankerl plus others)

 We made this fork to have addon tuned for our (Kuflex) purposes:
-- Easy install and work in Windows
+- Easy install and work in Windows, openFrameworks 0.9.x, Visual Studio 2015
 - Allows to disable RGB capture
 - Allows to get point cloud
 - Uses OpenGL based decoding by default